 Regardless of size the intention hasn’t changed – SALA provides an opportunity for SA’s artists to have their work seen, appreciated and purchased by other South Australians and increasingly visitors from further afield.

 Congratulations to the Kangaroo Island artists who for the eighth year will be making their usual strong contribution at the national wine centre focussing on the theme of the ‘intertidal zone’ – a concept rich in visual and metaphorical ideas.
 I look forward very much to seeing what KI artists ‘do’ with this idea when I open their exhibition on August 6.

 Get updated information in your inbox

-For updates on How Do We Love?…Let Us Count The Ways – KI The Intertidal Zone, add your details to the form below and we’ll make sure you receive occasional updates by email as the exhibition approaches.
+For updates on How Do We Love Thee?…Let Us Count The Ways – KI The Intertidal Zone, Send your name and email address via our contact form and we’ll make sure you receive occasional updates by email as the exhibition approaches.